UDC-GAC/SeQual-Stream/README.md

 * **NAMBP**: Filters sequences based on an indicated maximum and/or minimum N-ambiguous bases percentage threshold.
 * **NONIUPAC**: Filters sequences if they contain Non-IUPAC bases (that is, any base other than A, T, G, C or N).
 * **PATTERN**: Filters sequences according to the absence of a specified pattern (that is, if it does not contain the pattern, the sequence is removed) along with its repetitions (for example, the pattern ATC with two repeats would be ATCATC).
-* **NOPATTERN**: Filters sequences according to the existence of a specified pattern (that is, if it does not contain the pattern, the sequence is removed) along with its repetitions (for example, the pattern ATC with two repeats would be ATCATC).
+* **NOPATTERN**: Filters sequences according to the existence of a specified pattern (that is, if it does contain the pattern, the sequence is removed) along with its repetitions (for example, the pattern ATC with two repeats would be ATCATC).
 * **BASEN**: Filters sequences according to whether they contain a maximum and/or minimum number of one or several base types (or even base groups).
-* **BASEP**: Filters sequences according to whether they contain a maximum and/or minimum number of one or several base types (or even base groups).
+* **BASEP**: Filters sequences according to whether they contain a maximum and/or minimum percentage of one or several base types (or even base groups).

 ### Group Filters (only in batch mode)